conan-io/docs/ci_tutorial/packages_pipeline/single_configuration.rst

 For example, if the developer did some changes just to the repo README, and didn't bump the version at all, Conan will not generate a new ``recipe revision``, and detect this as a no-op, avoiding having to unnecessarily rebuild binaries from source.

-If we are in a single-configuration scenario and it built correctly, for this simple case we won't need a promotion at all, and just uploading directly the built packages to the ``products`` repository will be enough:
+If we are in a single-configuration scenario and it built correctly, for this simple case we don't need a promotion, and just uploading directly the built packages to the ``products`` repository will be enough, where the ``products pipeline`` will pick it later.

 .. code-block:: bash

     # We don't want to disrupt developers or CI, upload to products
+    # Add products repo, you might need to adjust this URL
-    $ conan remote add products <url-products-repo>
+    $ conan remote add products http://localhost:8081/artifactory/api/conan/products
     $ conan upload "ai*" -r=products -c

 As the cache was initially clean, all ``ai`` packages would be the ones that were built in this pipeline.